hyunsoosuh1/Amazon-review-data/README.md

 # Amazon Review data

-This dataset consists of the reviews data for "Movies/TV" and "Books" category from the Amazon review data (Ni, 2018).
+This code uses of the reviews data for "Movies/TV" and "Books" category from the Amazon review data (Ni, 2018).

 The first step is data preprocessing, setting review ID as the primary key and movies/tv and books set as the columns with the respective ratings.